 Filter resonance

-3 dB Bandwidth BW = f2 f1 = f0/Q and quality factor is Q factor
+3 dB bandwidth BW = f2 f1= f0/Q and quality factor is Q factor

 EQ filter conversion Q factor to bandwidth in octaves N